AbhinandanBedi/Real-Time-Object-Recognition/README.md

 The CoreML model used is Inceptionv3.

-Also, whenever the camera detects a new object, it speaks it out.
+Also, whenever the camera detects a new object, it speaks the object's name.